AllenSWDB/allenswdb.github.io/databook/physiology/ophys/visual-coding/vc2p-session-data.md

 (cell_ids_indices)=
 ## Cell ids and indices
 Each neuron in the dataset has a unique id.
 These IDs are stored in the PlaneSegmentation table we looked at before.
-As neurons are often matched across sessions, that neuron will have the same cell id in all said sessions.
-This is explored in [Cross session data](vc2p-cross-session-data.md).

 ```{code-cell} ipython3
 # Cell IDs are stored in the PlaneSegmentation table